Main biblical themes

 Is scapegoating ethical?

-Is sin -- and the punishment for sin -- transferable from the guilty to the innocent?
+Can a sin -- and the punishment for that sin -- ethically be transferred from the guilty person to one or more innocent persons?

 serve them: for I the LORD thy God am a jealous God, visiting the iniquity of